dzackgarza/Notes/Class_Notes/2019/Algebra/CourseNotes.md

 Conversely, if $A = PE_r Q$ with $P, Q$ invertible, then $\dim \im A = \dim \im E_r$, and thus $\rank A = \rank E_r = r$.
 $\qed$

+How do we do this?
+Recall the row operations:

+- Interchange rows
+- Multiply a row by a unit
+- Add one row to another